samsquire/additive-guis/README.md

 * After selecting a source widget, I should be able to interrogate what context is available at a point I selected.
 The context is the lists being mapped over.

-How do I insert a widget in between a React managed render function?
-Do I need to update the JSX?
+If the user selects an inner part of a rendered React component, how do I change the predicates to insert some thing inside the output of a React component?
+Or can only insert things around a React component as a whole.

  ## Spreadsheet editor